 - Offer to watch their children so they can take some self-care time.
 This gift is absolutely priceless.

 - Do you like to cook or bake?
 Surprise them with a homemade dinner or sweet treat!
 If you aren’t the best in the kitchen, find a restaurant that delivers and order out.
-You’ll be not only gifting the spouse, but also supporting your local restaurants that have been hard hit by the pandemic.
+You’ll not only be gifting the spouse, but also supporting your local restaurants that have been hard hit by the pandemic.
 It’s a win for everyone.

 In the end, the biggest and most important thing you can do to celebrate a military spouse is to see them and their service.
 While they don’t put on a uniform, they willingly sacrifice many things to support this country.
 On this day, celebrate all of the military spouses both past and present by remembering them and the vital role they play.